top of page

 Flower Seed

 Have you ever planted zinnias?
 They are easy!
 They come up in a week!
-They make great cut flowers and you can play “he loves me; he loves me not" with them.
+They make great cut flowers.
+There are also tons of flower seeds to choose from on our Burpee® Seed racks.